Paloma Mami

-Paloma Rocío Castillo Astorga (born November 11, 1999), known professionally as Paloma Mami, is a Chilean-American singer-songwriter.
+Paloma Rocío Castillo Astorga (born November 11, 1999), known professionally as Paloma Mami, is an American and Chilean singer.
 She began her musical career in 2018, and her first studio album, Sueños de Dalí, was released in March 2021.
+Her sophomore album, Códigos de Muñeka was released in July 2025.

 Early life

 Paloma Castillo was born in Manhattan, New York, to Jorge Luis Eduardo Castillo Jiménez and Andrea Miriam Astorga Valdivia, both from Doñihue, Chile.
+She is of Mestiza descent.
 She has an older sister, Sofía, who works as a make-up artist.
 She chose her stage name, Paloma Mami, in high school, inspired by Drake's Instagram username.
 After her parents separated, Castillo, alongside her mother and sister, moved to Santiago, where she began her musical career.